WHY INSPECT AND PUMP PRIOR TO PURCHASE?

-VA and FHA mortgage lenders often require pumping at time of inspection.
+- VA and FHA mortgage lenders often require pumping to obtain the loan.
 Contact you lender to ascertain their requirements DURING THE OPTION PERIOD.

 Please consult with your Realtor....OUR ADVICE ?...pump at the time of inspection.
 Don't be penny wise and pound foolish particulary when options periods are short!